Potassium Citrate-Sodium Citrate-Citric Acid Solution

 Should be used with caution by patients with low urinary output unless under the supervision of a physician.
 As with all liquids containing a high concentration of potassium, patients should be directed to dilute adequately with water to minimize the possibility of gastrointestinal injury associated with the oral ingestion of concentrated potassium salt preparations; and preferably, to take each dose after meals to avoid saline laxative effect.

-Potassium Citrate-Citric Acid Solution is generally well tolerated without any unpleasant side effects when given in recommended doses to patients with normal renal function and urinary output.
+Potassium Citrate and Citric Acid Oral Solution USP is generally well tolerated without any unpleasant side effects when given in recommended doses to patients with normal renal function and urinary output.
 However, as with any alkalinizing agent, caution must be used in certain patients with abnormal renal mechanisms to avoid development of hyperkalemia or alkalosis.
-Potassium intoxication causes restlessness, weakness, mental confusion, tingling of extremities, and other symptoms associated with a high concentration of potassium in the serum.
+Potassium intoxication causes listlessness, weakness, mental confusion, tingling of extremities, and other symptoms associated with a high concentration of potassium in the serum.
 Periodic determinations of serum electrolytes should be carried out in those patients with renal disease in order to avoid these complications.
 Hyperkalemia may exhibit the following electrocardiographic abnormalities: Disappearance of the P wave, widening and slurring of QRS complex, changes of the S-T segment, tall peaked T waves, etc.

 The administration of oral potassium salts to persons with normal excretory mechanisms for potassium rarely causes serious hyperkalemia.
 However, if excretory mechanisms are impaired, hyperkalemia can result (see Contraindications and Warnings).
 Hyperkalemia, when detected, must be treated immediately because lethal levels can be reached in a few hours.